npolley/CircumSpectrum/src/CORALIE/README.md

 2. **Compute correlations**
    - CORALIE computes correlations between each reaction’s flux and the overall subsystem fingerprint scores across samples of the reference assay.
 3. **Visualize and interpret**
    - View reaction-level correlation plots and/or tables that show which reactions are most strongly associated with subsystem-level changes.
+   - Blue indicates reactions that are more active in respect to the phenotypic subsystem model, while red indicates declining reactions.
    - Use this information to connect subsystem-level signatures back to concrete reactions that may drive or report the observed patterns.

-Use Tier 3 as a mechanistic drill-down, translating subsystem fingerprints into interpretable reaction-level hypotheses.
+Use Tier 3 as a mechanistic drill-down, translating subsystem-level fingerprints into interpretable reaction-level hypotheses.

 ## General tips

 - Progress and heavier computations are accompanied by a CORALIE-branded loading overlay with a logo and progress bar.
 Wait for the overlay to disappear before interacting with updated plots and controls.
-- You can typically move back and forth between tiers without restarting the app; previous selections often serve as context for deeper tiers.
+- You can typically move back and forth between tiers without restarting the app; previous selections serve as context for deeper tiers.
 - When building figures for reports or presentations, use Tier 1 for global overviews, Tier 2 for concise pairwise comparisons, and Tier 3 for mechanistic detail at the reaction level.